-Ancient Indian technological development is embeded in Sanskrit literature.
-To inculcate an aptitude in students to unearth and study the concealed technological and scientific knowledge - of ancient India.
+Ancient Indian technological development is embedded in Sanskrit literature.
+To inculcate an aptitude in students to unearth and study the concealed technological and scientific knowledge - of ancient India

-Objective of course
+.Objectives of course

-- 1. To have an awarnecess of ancient Inidan Scientific knowledge - 2.
-To have an awarencess of the technological development in ancient India. - 3.
-To have an awarancess of the various disciplines of Knowledge prevailed in ancient India.
+- 1. To impart awareness of ancient Indian Scientific knowledge - 2.
+To have an awareness of the technological development in ancient India. - 3.
+To have an awareness of the various disciplines of knowledge prevailed in ancient India.